Ontological argument

 The first ontological argument in Western Christian tradition was proposed by Saint Anselm of Canterbury in his 1078 work, Proslogion (Proslogium), in which he defines God as "a being than which no greater can be conceived," and argues that such a being must exist in the mind, even in that of the person who denies the existence of God.
 From this, he suggests that if the greatest possible being exists in the mind, it must also exist in reality, because if it existed only in the mind, then an even greater being must be possible – one who exists both in mind and in reality.
 Therefore, this greatest possible being must exist in reality.

-Similarly, in the East, Avicenna's Proof of the Truthful argued, albeit for very different reasons, that there must be a "necessary existent".
+Ibn Sina (Avicenna), whose "Proof of the Truthful" (11th century) predated Anselm's ontological framework.
+It is recognized for its systematic logical derivation of the "Necessary Existent" (Wajib al-Wujud) from the concepts of contingency and necessity.

+While Anselm's 11th-century argument is a cornerstone of Western scholasticism, it was preceded by the "Proof of the Truthful" (Burhan al-Siddiqin) developed by Ibn Sina (Avicenna) in the early 11th century.
+Unlike Anselm’s purely conceptual approach, Ibn Sina’s proof is built on a logical framework of contingency and necessity.
+He argued that since the collection of all "possible beings" (entities that require a cause for their existence) must itself have a cause, this sequence must terminate in a "Necessary Existent" ('Wajib al-Wujud') that exists by its own essence rather than through external causation.
+Scholars such as Herbert Davidson note that although both thinkers reached their ontological conclusions independently, Ibn Sina’s systematic derivation provided a distinct metaphysical foundation that influenced later medieval and modern philosophy.